mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/ReadMe.md

 ## 3D Models

 The models posted here are derived from the signoffs.
 The signoffs include images of the models, but this folder houses the files that contain the designs to be opened in drawing software.
-Most files were drawn in AutoCAD.
+Most files were drawn in AutoCAD and uploaded as a .stl file.
+The 'Final **** Assembly' file in each subfolder is all other pieces in the folder combined into the implemented design.

 ## Electrical